The Burning Question

 “The debate is over in terms of climate change,” California Gov. Gavin Newsom says.
 “The hots are getting a lot hotter and the wets are getting a lot wetter.
 The science is absolute.
 The data is self evident.”
 Climate is warming rapidly; and, if we do nothing, the human and ecological costs will be staggering.

 Oregonians, too, are also ready for climate action, and as 350Eugene points out, citizens are acting to stop the Jordan Cove pipeline, phase out natural gas expansion and demand robust local Climate Action plans.
 Forests are an important part of needed climate action.
-West of the Holiday Farm Fire just outside of Springfield, the Bureau of Lane Management plans to log mature second-growth forest (see EW 7/23).
+West of the Holiday Farm Fire just outside of Springfield, the Bureau of Land Management plans to log mature second-growth forest (see EW 7/23).
 Josh Laughlin of Cascadia Wildlands tells us the BLM’s own study shows if these Thurston Hills Natural Area trees are cut, the forest fire danger is increased for the next 30 to 40 years.
 In a study of 1,500 forest fires tracked over a four-decade period across the U.S. West, “forests with the most logging burned in the severest fires,” forest scientist Dominick DellaSala says.

 Citizens can add their voices to protect the Thurston Hills Natural Area, and they can press local government to achieve climate results.
 As a city councilor, Emily Semple introduced and saw to passage last fall’s youth-led climate action resolution.
 Ralph McDonald sat on last winter’s air quality subcommittee of the Sustainability Commission, and urged action from Lane Regional Air Protection Authority (LRAPA) and the state to protect forests adjacent to the valley’s airshed.
 The Eugene Climate Action Plan (CAP) has identified some critical steps to curb fossil fuel emissions, but both urban and rural forest protection should also be addressed.